hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 Query parameters:

 * timeseriesId: required, must occur exactly once.
-This is a sink id of a timeseries sink occuring in the structure endpoint.
+This is a sink id of a timeseries sink occurring in the structure endpoint.

 Payload (List of timeseries records):